BBC family and friends,

-Volunteers, such as deacons and ushers, must wear masks and gloves since they encounter a greater number of people in their service.
+Volunteers, such as deacons and ushers, must wear masks since they encounter a greater number of people in their service.

 Avoid gathering in groups unless you are a household unit or a group that meets on a regular basis.
 If you must congregate, please do so outside the sanctuary.

 Social distancing of 6 feet is a radius, meaning front and back, right and left; which is the reason available pews will be separated by one empty row of pews.

 Worship attendance for each service is no more than 50% of room occupancy.
 Space depends on the number of individuals and household units.
 Technically, 50% is based on one person per 60 square feet of gross area.

 Worshipers that are aged 65 or older and people that have health issues such as high blood pressure, heart disease, obesity, or a weakened immune system are at a higher risk for getting very sick or worse.
 If this is you, we recommend that, for your own health, you join our worship online by BBC website, YouTube, or Facebook.
 We are available if you need help finding our worship service.

 Worshipers that have household family with health issues making them at higher risk of getting very sick or worse, we recommend that, for their health, you also worship with us online.
 There is no pressure to worship in the sanctuary.
 Please join us there when you feel you are able.